88-degrees/Book-of-Changes/appendix05s1.md

 5. (The symbols of) heaven and earth received their determinate positions; (those for) mountains and collections of water interchanged their influences; (those for) thunder and wind excited each other the more; and (those for) water and fire did each other no harm.
 (Then) among these eight symbols there was a mutual communication.

 6. The numbering of the past is a natural process.; the knowledge of the coming is anticipation.
-Therefore in the `I Ching` we have (both) anticipation (and the natural process).
+Therefore in the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching) we have (both) anticipation (and the natural process).

 ###### p.
 425